sonic-net/SONiC/doc/lag/Increasing LACP PDU timeout during warm-reboot.md

 in an effective timeout of 3 seconds when using the short rate and 90 seconds when using the long rate.

-# Changing Max Retries for Warmboot

-As part of a SONiC device starting the warmboot process, LACP PDUs are sent to all of the peers, to refresh the timers on the peers.
-This allows the warmboot process the full 90 seconds for control plane to come back up and for PDUs to be sent again after warmboot.
-However, if the peer device is notified that this device is going through warmboot, then the number of retries can be increased, and the timeout can be raised.

 # Protocol

-When warmboot is starting, along with refreshing the LACP PDUs, an additional Ethernet packet will be sent to the peer specifying the number of retries to perform.
+To change the number of retries, an Ethernet packet of the fillowing structure will be sent.
 This Ethernet packet will have an ethertype of 0x6300, and will not have an IPv4 or IPv6 layer on top of it.
 Instead, there will instead be multiple TLV fields, similar to LACP.

 The TLV types will be defined as follows: